dieterjava/java-spring-mysql-docker/README.md

 		178ad180d158        database            "docker-entrypoint.s…"   12 minutes ago      Up 12 minutes       0.0.0.0:3306->3306/tcp, 33060/tcp   java-spring-mysql-docker_database_1

-	Notice how it prepended the working directory as and appended a number to the image name.
+	Notice how it prepended the working directory and appended a number to the image name.
 This is to ensure uniqueness.

 1. We can use this unique name to log into our container and run some queries: